 It’s hot out and your heart is racing, you’re panting, weak, maybe even nauseated, dizzy, and confused.
 It’s time to find someplace cool because, according to Craig Moss, MD, doctor of Internal Medicine and Geriatrics for Medical Associates of the Hudson Valley, these are classic signs of hyperthermia, a medical emergency more commonly known as heat stroke.
 “If you don’t get that core temperature down, you can end up with kidney failure, stroke, or heart attack,” Moss warns.

 Moss, who cautions that adults over 70, the very young, and the infirmed face the highest risk of being struck by “classic” non-exertional hyperthermia, is most concerned for his patients during a heat wave, when the mercury climbs into the high 90s for prolonged periods.
-W. Andrew Wilson, MD, medical director of Emergency Medicine at Northern Dutchess Hospital, agrees.
+W. Andrew Wilson, MD, who specializes in emergency medicine at Northern Dutchess Hospital, agrees.
 “If you have an elderly or isolated family member, do frequent checks on them in the heat.”
 He adds to keep an eye on heat stroke brought on by exertion.
 Athletes, for example, “are sweating like crazy as their body tries to cool itself down, then when they become dehydrated and their core temperatures rise above 104 degrees, their brain will start to shut down.”

 Regardless of the type of heat stroke, the remedy is the same.
 Always avoid Tylenol—which, according to Moss, can actually lead to liver and kidney failure in hyperthermic patients—and get cool!